advanced-javascript-Riva/RESTy-api/README.md

 **Phase 2:** In phase 2, I connect RESTy-api to live APIs, fetching and displaying remote data.
 The primary focus will be to service GET requests.
 Deploying the application to GitHub pages using a GitHub action which will publish the “build” to the gh-pages branch of your repository on all check-ins is the last part of phase 2.

+*Phase 3:** In this phase of the RESTy build, I add some more fidelity to the application, including a menu, history, and an “in-progress” spinner.
+In this phase, I can use all REST methods so that I can do more than just get data and see a “loading” indicator while RESTy is fetching data so that I know it’s working on my request.

 #### Usability: